kslides/kslides/README.md

 Disable the IntelliJ `Reformat code` and `Rearrange code` options when you commit to git.
 The code in the presentation html files are space-sensitive and might not work if they are reformatted.

+### Custom CSS
+CSS values can be specified in a _css{}_ blocks in a presentation, but they also can be specified in the `src/main/resources/slides.css` file.
+The contents of that file are embedded directly into the presentation HTML files.

 ### Images